coursehero/slacktee/README.md

     -a, --attachment [color]          Use attachment (richly-formatted message) Color can be 'good','warning','danger' or any hex color code (eg. #439FE0) See https://api.slack.com/docs/attachments for more details.
-    -o, --cond-color color pattern    Change the attachment color if the specified Regex pattern matches the input.
-                                      You can specify this multile times.
-                                      If more than one pattern matches, the latest matched pattern is used.
     -e, --field title value           Add a field to the attachment.
 You can specify this multiple times.
     -s, --short-field title value     Add a short field to the attachment.
 You can specify this multiple times.
+    -o, --cond-color color pattern    Change the attachment color if the specified Regex pattern matches the input.
+                                      You can specify this multile times.
+                                      If more than one pattern matches, the latest matched pattern is used.
+    -d, --cond-prefix prefix pattern  This prefix is added to the message, if the specified Regex pattern matches the input.
+                                      You can specify this multile times.
+                                      If more than one pattern matches, the latest matched pattern is used.
     --config config_file              Specify the location of the config file.
     --setup                           Setup slacktee interactively.
 ```